Additional laser capacity gets filled quickly as Service Steel looks to the future

 By November 2020, Service Steel’s second FABRI GEAR was ready for production at its East Moline facility.

 Since implementing the second FABRI GEAR tube laser, Service Steel has experienced multiple benefits.
 Having two machines has made it easier for the service center to run multiple shifts per day.
+Mazak’s FX TUBE software solution for tube and pipe processing has also helped increase productivity by quickly and accurately programming parts for the machine to process.
 Now, the company runs three shifts per day on one FABRI GEAR and two shifts on the other FABRI GEAR.

 An additional machine has meant additional capacity for Service Steel with the ability to take on additional business, bring work back in-house, and handle the influx of seasonal work.